-- any reference to 'counterparties' in this Annex shall be construed within the meaning of the definition provided under Article 2(8) and (9) of EMIR; - the list of scenarios is only an indicative one for the basic cases and shall therefore not be considered as exhaustive, further guidance being issued at a later stage; - whenever an EU counterparty deals with a non-EU counterparty, the former shall report the relevant derivative irrespective of the fact that the non-EU counterparty is subject to reporting obligations in its home jurisdiction;, any exemption to report, such as for ESCB members, or non-coverage by the reporting obligation, such as for entities not incorporated in the EU, does not represent an exemption to be reported by the other counterparty (the one that effectively is under the duty to report, unless also the other counterparty is not subject to the obligation) that EU entity would have to report under EMIR and report also the identity of its non-EU counterparty; - although all fields are mandatory, not all will be filled by counterparties in all cases, as they may not apply for certain reasons - one common reason is that the field does not apply to the trade (i.e. fields regarding a class different from the class of the derivative being reported) and another one, the fact that the fields do not apply to the type of counterparty (e.g. multilateral development banks and the classification of counterparties as financial and non-financial).
+- any reference to 'counterparties' in this Annex shall be construed within the meaning of the definition provided under Article 2(8) and (9) of EMIR; - the list of scenarios is only an indicative one for the basic cases and shall therefore not be considered as exhaustive, further guidance being issued at a later stage; - whenever an EU counterparty deals with a non-EU counterparty, the former shall report the relevant derivative irrespective of the fact that the non-EU counterparty is subject to reporting obligations in its home jurisdiction;, any exemption to report, such as for ESCB members, or non-coverage by the reporting obligation, such as for entities not incorporated in the EU, does not represent an exemption to be reported by the other counterparty (the one that effectively is under the duty to report, unless also the other counterparty is not subject to the obligation) that EU entity would have to report under EMIR and report also the identity of its non-EU counterparty; - although all fields are mandatory, not all will be filled by counterparties in all cases, as they may not apply for certain reasons - one common reason is that the field does not apply to the trade (i.e. fields regarding a class different from the class of the derivative being reported) and another one, the fact that the fields

-&lt;sup>18 (8) 'financial counterparty' means an investment firm authorised in accordance with Directive 2004/39/EC, a credit institution authorised in accordance with Directive 2006/48/EC, an insurance undertaking authorised in accordance with Directive 73/239/EEC, an assurance undertaking authorised in accordance with Directive 2002/83/EC, a reinsurance undertaking authorised in accordance with Directive 2005/68/EC, a UCITS and, where relevant, its management company, authorised in accordance with Directive 2009/65/EC, an institution for occupational retirement provision within the meaning of Article 6(a) of Directive 2003/41/EC and an alternative investment fund managed by AIFMs authorised or registered in accordance with Directive 2011/61/EU; (9) 'non-financial counterparty' means an undertaking established in the Union other than the entities referred to in points (1) and (8).
+&lt;sup>19 (8) 'financial counterparty' means an investment firm authorised in accordance with Directive 2004/39/EC, a credit institution authorised in accordance with Directive 2006/48/EC, an insurance undertaking authorised in accordance with Directive 73/239/EEC, an assurance undertaking authorised in accordance with Directive 2002/83/EC, a reinsurance undertaking authorised in accordance with Directive 2005/68/EC, a UCITS and, where relevant, its management company, authorised in accordance with Directive 2009/65/EC, an institution for occupational retirement provision within the meaning of Article 6(a) of Directive 2003/41/EC and an alternative investment fund managed by AIFMs authorised or registered in accordance with Directive 2011/61/EU; (9) 'non-financial counterparty' means an undertaking established in the Union other than the entities referred to in points (1) and (8).